socejo/Getting-and-cleaning-dada/codebook.md

   - fBodyBodyGyroMag
   - fBodyBodyGyroJerkMag

--  The following columns have also an XYZ component:
+-  The following columns have also an XYZ component (i.e.: there are three variables of each, corresponding to X, Y and Z measurements):
   - tBodyAcc
   - tGravityAcc
   - tBodyAccJerk